Financial Aid Information and Policies

 Federal Direct Graduate PLUS Loan

-A federal loan program, the Federal Direct Graduate PLUS Loan is a federally backed student loan, guaranteed by ED.
-The Federal Direct Graduate PLUS Loan is a credit-based loan, unlike the Federal Direct Student Loans, and requires a student to be enrolled at least half-time.
+Federal Direct Graduate PLUS Loans are federally backed student loans, guaranteed by ED.
+A Federal Direct Graduate PLUS Loan is a credit-based loan, unlike Federal Direct Student Loans, and requires a student to be enrolled in at least a half-time course load.
 Additionally, the Graduate PLUS Loan can cover educational expenses up to the student’s cost of attendance, less other financial aid.
 We encourage all borrowers to only borrow what is needed to cover educational expenses.

 Federal Work Study (FWS)